martinpihrt/OSPy/README.md

 OSPy Readme
 ====

-An improved Python port of the Arduino based OpenSprinkler firmware.
+OSPy - OpenSprinklerPython An improved Python port of the Arduino based OpenSprinkler firmware.

-Because the web interface is based on the original firmware, the basics described in the [user manual](http://rayshobby.net/opensprinkler/svc-use/svc-web) are still applicable.
 This is my fork from Rimco/OSPy (https://github.com/Rimco/OSPy) with My modifications.

 ## More information visit
 HW PCB board: https://pihrt.com/elektronika/248-moje-rapsberry-pi-zavlazovani-zahrady